sugnA82-au/Python-Tools/README.md

 # Python-Tools

-# Tools written in python to automate or simplify complex tasks on Linux servers.
+# Tools written in python to automate or simplify complex tasks

 #Tool/s

-#File Hasher written in Python for hasing files in a dir for later hash-checking upon migration or backup
+#File Hasher written in Python for data integrity checking